Kaminyou/A-template-is-all-you-need/README.md

 where `[data_source_name]` should be the path to yor dataset folder.
 To be more explicit, it should be the parent folder of `SdfSamples`.
-Therefore, before running this script, please make sure that all the other data has been prepared and the folder structure is the same as the one specified [Data Layouts](https://github.com/Kaminyou/Template-is-all-you-need#data-layouts).
+Therefore, before running this script, please make sure that all the other data has been prepared and the folder structure is the same as the one specified in [Data Layouts](https://github.com/Kaminyou/Template-is-all-you-need#data-layouts).

 For example, run
 ```bash